Office of Veteran Student Affairs

 Cincinnati State supports the Veteran Student Association (VSA), an organization that helps veteran students transition from military life to a supportive collegiate environment.
 Members include veterans and veterans’ dependents who are currently enrolled at Cincinnati State.

-The VSA meets monthly to organize activities, share information, and build camaraderie among veteran students.
+The VSA is seeking new leadership to organize activities, share information, and build camaraderie among veteran students.
 If you would like to be part of VSA, please call (513) 569-1543.

 The DVA provides a full range of benefits for eligible veterans, dependents, and selected reserves.
 To obtain information about VA educational programs, visit www.va.gov.